sethumadhavan505/Contact-Form-and-Validate-Inputs-Using-JavaScript/README.md

 ## License

-This project is created for educational and service purposes under ODRS TEAM.
+This project was developed by ODRS TEAM for educational and service purposes.

+It is licensed under the MIT License.
+See the LICENSE file for more information.